ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ---

 Well.
 We've been very clever, but so far this all seems very abstract.
 Diffraction of a crystal is beautiful and interesting in its own right, but you can't blame us for wanting to be shown a practical use for it, like being able to determine the composition of a star millions of light years away.
 So...
 In the next chapter, "[I'd Like to Have an Argument, Please](#fargs)," we'll see how to make functions practical.
 ## Ah.
-I'd Like to Have an Argument, Please.:zzz: [#fargs]
+I'd Like to Have an Argument, Please.

->:zzz: [The Argument Sketch](http://www.mindspring.com/~mfpatton/sketch.htm) from "Monty Python's Previous Record" and "Monty Python's Instant Record Collection"

-[#fargs] Up to now, we've looked at functions without arguments.
+ Up to now, we've looked at functions without arguments.
 We haven't even said what an argument *is*, only that our functions don't have any.

-A> Most programmers are perfectly familiar with arguments (often called "parameters").
+> Most programmers are perfectly familiar with arguments (often called "parameters").
 Secondary school mathematics discusses this.
 So you know what they are, and I know that you know what they are, but please be patient with the explanation!

 Let's make a function with an argument:
 ```javascript